Creating Application-Aware Backup Job

 - In the Processing Settings windows, do the following:

-- In the Transaction logs section of the General tab, check that the Process transaction logs with this job option is selected.
+- In the VSS Settings section of the General tab, check that the Process transaction logs with this job option is selected.

-- On the SQL tab, select Backup log periodically option.
+- On the SQL tab, select Backup logs periodically option.

 Veeam Backup & Replication will create an auxiliary job that runs continuously and ships database transaction logs.
 Transaction logs are shipped to the backup repository and saved in .VLB files next to other backup job files.
 Thus, you have a chain of restore points and a set of transaction logs that cover intervals between these restore points.